 At Bolney CE Primary School we consider it of great importance that pupils and adults have positive personal relationships with other pupils and staff.
 We aim to positively promote an environment where pupils are confident in sharing their concerns, including any experiences of bullying.
-Our four key Christian values of Love, Respect, Honesty and Resilience guide us to create a positive and caring climate throughout the school and support our vision.
+Our four key Christian values of Love, Respect, Honesty and Resilience guide us to create a positive and caring climate throughout the school.